Nature, culture and history

 Floods during the wet season are a rejuvenating event, with large volumes of water spilling along and outside the creeks.
 The force of the water flushes stagnant pools and debris, and triggers an explosion of life in the thirsty landscape.
 The gnarled roots of trees—like the river red gums Eucalyptus camaldulensis—play an important role in stabilising the banks and trapping nutrients along the creek.
 Nowranie Creek comes alive during the wet season as animals use the favourable conditions to feed and breed.

-The Indjalandji-Dhidhanu People have lived in the wider Camooweal area since their Dreaming ancestors formed the landscape and imbued it with its natural and cultural features.
+The Indjalandji-Dhidhanu people have lived in the wider Camooweal area since their Dreaming ancestors formed the landscape and imbued it with its natural and cultural features.

 Contemporary archaeological evidence confirms that Aboriginal people have occupied this area for an extended period—estimated by scientists as many tens of thousands of years—prior to the first contact with Europeans in the early 1860s.

-Prior to European settlement of the region, the Georgina River and its tributaries and waterholes in the vicinity of Camooweal, including the adjacent park area, were favoured locations for long-term camping, and bases for hunting and gathering activities by Aboriginal groups from throughout the surrounding desert and semi-desert areas.
+Prior to European settlement of the region, the Georgina River and its tributaries and waterholes in the vicinity of Camooweal, including the adjacent park area, were favoured locations for long-term camping, and bases for hunting and gathering activities from throughout the surrounding desert and semi-desert areas.
 The Georgina River formed part of a major Aboriginal trade route— running north-south across the country—in which the Indjalandji-Dhidhanu people and their tribal neighbours participated.
 Along this route, materials and resources were exchanged as part of the regional Aboriginal economy, and ceremonies to sustain the society’s socio-political and religious life were conducted.

 The main Dreaming is the ridge-tailed monitor Varanus acanthurus or Wiliyan-ngurru Dreaming which is associated with the caves.
 The Indjalandji-Dhidhanu people ask that visitors take special care not to stand too close to the edge when near the caves.